 The obvious problem, of course, is that many people take too many breaks.
 This hurts your productivity and it can damage your credibility with your clients.
 If you find yourself taking breaks all the time, you’re definitely doing something wrong.

 Others have the opposite problem.
-Because they are in charge of their breaks, they’ll refuse to take the breaks at all, telling themselves that they can take a break later or stop earlier.
+Because they are in charge of their breaks, they’ll refuse to take breaks at all, telling themselves that they can take a break later or stop earlier.
 In reality, though, they just keep powering through.

 While this might seem like a great work ethic to some, it’s also a good way to get burnt out.
 There’s a reason why typical jobs have mandatory break times, after all, and you need to be as observant as a more traditional manager would be.

 An issue that some don’t automatically identify, though, is how taking random breaks can look to friends and family.
-Appearances matter and random breaks make others think you can stop working at any time.
+Appearances matter and random breaks could make others think you can stop working at any time.
 As you can imagine, this can be problematic.

 Susan M. Heathfield identifies the tendency of friends and family to misunderstand the availability of freelancer as a major issue plaguing those who work from home.
 You’ll soon find others infringing on your work time if you don’t take your schedule seriously.